VoktexYT/SocketGame/README.md

 I use pygame, socket and threading.
 The but is to dodge the fireball.

-Pygame: for display the vidéo game.
+Pygame: for display the video game.
 Socket: for call server whit port.
 Threads: to divide the work in the code of each player